DarkFirePhoenixX/DarkFirePhoenixX/README.md

 <hr>
 <h4>🖥️ If you want a quick tour of me and my work, make sure to check out my <a href="https://darkfirephoenixx.github.io/Portfolio" target="_blank">main website</a>.</h4>
 <h4>📃 You can also check out my resume <a href="https://drive.google.com/file/d/1edjzvXipCZhlUP706G8U7R1tkziPiAw-/view?usp=drivesdk" target="_blank">here</a>.</h4>
-<h4>🌱 I’m currently studying for a Master’s on Mobile and Web Technologies at University of Economics, Varna.</h4>
+<h4>🌱 I’m currently an honorary assistant at University of Economics Varna, teaching UNIX and Windows operating systems.</h4>
-<h4>⭐️ I have a Bachelor's degree in Computer Science and Informatics.</h4>
+<h4>⭐️ I have a Bachelor's degree in Computer Science and Informatics and a Master’s degree in Mobile and Web Technologies.</h4>
 <h4>👀 I’m interested in Pen Testing, Networking, OSINT, Web Security, C#, Web Design, Bash Scripting and, I am a huge Linux fan.</h4>
 <h4>🔤 My native language is Bulgarian 🇧🇬, but I can also speak in English 🇬🇧(C2) and German 🇩🇪(B1).</h4>
 <h4>🌄 My hobbies are photography, guitar & piano playing, cooking and reading.</h4>
 <h4>👨‍👦‍👦 Social skills: adaptability, communication, loyalty, correctness, teamwork and expeditivity.</h4>
 <h4>📫 If you have an interest in any of the above & would like a collaboration, you can write me at <a href="mailto:s.slavkov20@gmail.com" style="text-decoration: none;">s.slavkov20@gmail.com</a>.</h4>